cdapio/cdap/docs/developer-guide/source/security.rst

   backends (LDAP, JASPI plugins) using a plugin API.
 Clients must first authenticate with the authentication server through this configured backend.
 Once authenticated, clients are issued an access token representing their identity.
-- **Reactor Router** - the Reactor router serves as the secured gateway in the perimeter security model.
+- **Reactor Router** - the Reactor router serves as the secured host in the perimeter security model.
 All client calls to the cluster go through the router, and must present a valid access token when security is enabled.